ttopper/CPSC128/docs/M05_Lists_and_Strings/04-what-can-you-do-with-a-string.md

 -   `len( name )` returns the length of the string `name`, i.e. the number of characters in it.
--   `name.find( 'ola' )` returns the position in which the first occurrence of `'ola'` begins, and -1 if it is not found (see also `rfind` which searches from the back of the string towards the front).
+-   `name.find( 'ola' )` returns the position in which the first occurrence of `'ola'` begins, or -1 if it is not found (see also `rfind` which searches from the back of the string towards the front).